 Your staff will become effective at their tasks and projects if they know what needs to be done.
 This brings us back to the importance of communication.
 When assigning tasks, be sure to provide clear instructions and all the details necessary to successfully complete the task.

 Once you do that, trust your team to get the job done.
 Don’t control every step of what they do.
-Doing so only shows a lack of confidence in their skills and is likely to dampen their spirits and kill morale.
+Doing so only shows a lack of confidence in their skills and is likely to dampen their spirits and sink morale.

 7. Empower, Don’t Micromanage